 Belinda is ALAS' founder and a Board Member.
 She is a Licensed Clinical Social Worker and has a doctorate in Education as well as extensive experience working in community mental health in Santa Clara and San Mateo counties.
 She is specialized in child trauma and Latino mental health.
 Also, she is committed to social justice advocacy and promoting healing through multicultural practices.

-Program Manager, Mariachi Coordinator
+Board Member, Mariachi Coordinator

 Veronica is a founding ALAS Board Member and has a Bachelor’s Degree in Communications.
 She began advocating for the Half Moon Bay youth and their families when her three sons were in elementary school.
 Since 2013, she’s been the Mariachi Media Luna Coordinator and has been playing a key role in its success.

 Lilli is a human rights community activist with years of volunteer experience with a focus on protecting and restoring the rights of women.
 A political fundraiser for the past 15 years, Lilli has worked for Congresswoman Jackie Speier and other Democratic candidates and causes.

 Alice has a Master’s in International Multicultural Education and has earned a Bilingual, Crosscultural Language and Academic Multi-subject teaching credential, inspired by her work with popular teachers in El Salvador's farmworker communities.
 She currently works as a facilitator with farmworker leadership teams in Guatemala, Mexico, the U.S., and Canada.